twitter/communitynotes/content/contributor-scores.md

 Only [Valid Ratings](./#valid-ratings) are used in computing rater helpfulness scores.
 This is done to both reward quick rating, and also to prevent one form of artificially gaming this score (retroactively rating old notes with clear labels).

-Rater Helpfulness is not defined until the contributor has made at least one valid rating (one of the first 5 ratings within 48 hours on a note that ended up getting a Currently Rated Helpful or Not Helpful label.
+Rater Helpfulness is not defined until the contributor has made at least one valid rating (defined below).
 Then the Rater Helpfulness Score is the fraction of their valid ratings that match the final note status label of whether the note was rated helpful or not rated helpful.

 ## Valid Ratings

 A “valid” rating is a rating that’s eligible to be used in determining rater helpfulness scores.
 The idea is that to prevent manipulation, only ratings that were made before the rater could’ve possibly known what the final note status label is are eligible.
 To be specific, valid ratings must be:

 - Made within the first 48 hours of the note’s creation (because we publicly release all rating data after 48 hours)
-- One of the first 5 ratings on the note (since note status labels aren’t computed until the note has at least 5 ratings)
 - A rating on a note that eventually ended up getting a Currently Rated Helpful or Not Helpful note status label, so we can compute whether your rating matched the final note status
+- If the note being rated was created before May 18, 2022:
+  - Only the first 5 ratings on the note are valid (since note status labels aren’t computed until the note has at least 5 ratings)
+- If the note being rated was created on or after May 18, 2022:
+  - To be valid, the rating must be made before the time of when the note received its first status besides Needs More Ratings.
+Or, if the note’s status changed from Currently Rated Helpful to Currently Rated Not Helpful or vice versa, then all ratings will be valid as long as they are made before the timestamp of when that most recent status change occurred.

-To be clear: ratings have the same impact on the note’s final status label whether they are “valid” or not.
+Ratings have the same impact on the note’s final status label whether they are “valid” or not.
 Whether a rating is valid is only relevant for the computation of rater helpfulness scores.

 ## Filtering Ratings Based on Helpfulness Scores